Search Results for

 Thread.Sleep(Timeout.Infinite);

-private static void NetworkController_NetworkLinkConnectedChanged
+void NetworkController_NetworkLinkConnectedChanged

 (NetworkController sender, NetworkLinkConnectedChangedEventArgs e) {